 The project is based on a competition held according to the following rules:

-– only artists who are of the age of 21 and older can take part;
+– young Ukrainian artists aged 21 and older can take part;

-– only a citizen of Ukraine can be a participant;
+– only citizens of Ukraine can be participants;

-– finalists and winners of the competition are selected by an international commission of experts, which includes curators, directors of museums, art centers, galleries, art critics and artists;
+– finalists and winners of the competition are selected by (since 2015 – an international) commission of experts, which includes curators, directors of museums, art centers, galleries, art critics and artists;

-– artist can be the finalists of MUHi only once.
+– the artist can be included in the finalists of MUHi only once.

-The founder of the MUHi project is curator and gallery founder Maryna Shcherbenko.
+The founder of the MUHi project is a curator and gallery owner Maryna Shcherbenko.